iamrk-vlsi/RISC-V-MYTH-Workshop/README.md

   **Output on console**

 ## Lab 2 : To run and verify on a RISC-V Core
-  An RTL implementation of a RISC-V core has been provided to us and we run the above program using the scripts provided to us , just to observed  the behaviour of the program in hardware.
+  An RTL implementation of a RISC-V core has been provided to us and we run the above program using the scripts provided to using iverilog simulator, just to observe  the behaviour of the program in hardware.
 A similar core would be implemented by us in the forthcoming days.

   **Output on console**